cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 signature_share
 : The signature share from this signer encoded as a serialized scalar.

-Given a set of SignatureShare values, the coordinator MAY elect to verify these using the following procedure.
+Given a set of SignatureShare values, the Coordinator MAY elect to verify these using the following procedure.

 ~~~
 verify_signature_share(PK_i, z_i, R, R_i, L_i, m):

 Inputs:
-- PK_i, the public key for the ith signer, where PK_i = HashToCurve(s[i]).
+- PK_i, the public key for the ith signer, where PK_i = ScalarBaseMult(s[i]).
 - z_i, the signature share for the ith signer
 - R_i, the commitment for the ith signer, where R_i = F_i + E_i * rho
 - R, the group commitment